w3c/trace-context/spec/21-http_header_format_rationale.md

 only be a recommendation that would improve vendors interoperability and cannot be "enforced" in practice.

-There solutions to address this problem were discussed:
+Three solutions to address this problem were discussed:

 1. Declare the arbitrary max length that HAVE TO be propagated.
 2. Limit based on number of entries, not the size.
 Declare arbitrary